What Is an FHA refinance?

 If you have an existing FHA loan, the FHA streamline refinance program offers a quick and easy to way refinance your mortgage.
 You may be able to skip the appraisal, credit check, or verification of your income.
 Instead, your payment history can qualify you for the loan, as long as you’ve made on-time payments for the preceding 12 months.

 To qualify for an FHA streamline refinance, you’ll need to be saving money in some way.
 The FHA calls this requirement a “net tangible benefit.”
-The net tangible benefit requirement varies depending on the loan, but it typically involves securing a lower rate, going from an adjustable rate to a fixed rate, or extending your loan term to lower your monthly payments.
+The net tangible benefit requirement varies depending on the loan, but it typically involves securing a lower interest rate, going from an adjustable rate to a fixed rate, or extending your loan term to lower your monthly payments.
 With an FHA streamline refinance, you cannot receive more than $500 cash back through your refinance.